snowleo208/react-hangman/README.md

 ## Run locally

-Use `npm install` to install all packages, then run `npm start`, the browser will open `http://localhost:3000` for you automatically.
+Use `pnpm install` to install all packages, then run `pnpm start`, the browser will open `http://localhost:3000` for you automatically.

 ## Demo